ImpulseAdventure/GUIslice-Builder/README.md

 - Support for Flash-based Numeric/Alpha input Fields

 #### HotFix 0.14.b005
+ - Bug No. 170 Define a smaller screen on Project Tab, screen sz not used when placing new widgets on screen
+ - Bug No. 169 Moto_mono22 font duplicated should be Moto_mono24 in arduinofonts.csv file
+ - Bug No. 168 Project Option Tab is output as a Page during code gen
  - Bug No. 166 Support for extended font modes (eg. Teensy) - Builder issue `#89`

 #### HotFix 0.14.b004